alexander-jackson/alexander-jackson.github.io/content/posts/storing-enums-in-postgres.md

 Check constraints are a little more complex to work with, but are symmetric in their difficulty to add or remove variants.
-With some automation they can be quite straightforward to manipulate, however they are less obvious to the developer and thus can cause mistakes to be caught later.
+With some automation they can be quite straightforward to manipulate, but they are less obvious to the developer and thus can cause mistakes to be caught later.

-Reference tables make queries more complicated, but they provide easy ergonomics for adding and removing values in smaller databases.
+Reference tables make queries more complicated, but provide good ergonomics when adding and removing values in smaller databases.
 With support from indexes, you can still trivially remove values without taking long-lived database locks or causing performance issues.